LSSTDESC/gcr-catalogs/GCRCatalogs/SCHEMA.md

 ## DC2 DPDD-like Catalogs

-The schema for DC2 DPDD-like Catalogs, such as Object, Source, and Force Source Catalogs, generally follow these rules:
+The schema for DC2 DPDD-like Catalogs (such as Object, Source, and Force Source Catalogs, as defined in [LDM-153](https://ls.st/LDM-153)), generally follow these rules:

 - For quantities that are defined in [LSST DPDD](https://lse-163.lsst.io/dpdd.pdf), we follow DPDD's naming scheme.
 - For quantities that are defined in the above "Schema for Extragalatic Catalogs", we follow Extragalatic Catalogs' naming scheme ('GCRbase' below).